-Hawk Identification – Everything you’d need to know
+Hawk Identification – Everything You Need to Know

 Hawk identification can be a thrilling yet challenging pursuit.
 Seeing these breathtaking raptors in their natural environment is an electrifying experience.
 But, distinguishing one species from another can be a challenge.
 Hawks don’t exactly pose for a picture-perfect ID shot.
 They’re always on the move – soaring high or darting through dense foliage.

-The good news is that with some expert tips and keen observation skills, you’ll soon become adept at identifying different Hawk species.
-It boils down to knowing the distinguishing characteristics that should be noted while learning how to identify Hawks.
+The good news is that with some expert hawk ID tips and keen observation skills, you’ll soon become adept at identifying different hawk species.
+It boils down to knowing the distinguishing characteristics that should be noted while learning how to identify different varieties of hawks.

 Hawk Identification: Key Features to Look For